actualmira/DevSecOps-EKS-CloudNative-Platform/README.md

 - I configured [cloudtrail](terraform/modules/security/cloudtrail.tf) logging to a dedicated s3 bucket with a customer managed KMS key to provide an audit trail of every API call made.
 The KMS key grants decrypt permission only to the account root, an attacker who compromises S3 cannot be able to read the logs without also compromising the key.

-- I enabled object lock on GOVERNANCE mode to prevent the log files from being deleted during the retention period.
-I chose GOVERNANCE over COMPLIANCE, and a 30 days retention period because this is an active development environment and COMPLIANCE mode would make it impossible to destroy since even root cannot override it.
+- I enabled object lock to prevent the log files from being deleted during the retention period.
+I chose GOVERNANCE over COMPLIANCE mode, and a 30 days retention period because this is an active development environment and COMPLIANCE mode would make it impossible to destroy since even root cannot override it.
 In production, I would use COMPLIANCE mode and a longer retention period (as well as Glacier for archiving to cut storage cost significantly) to prevent anyone including root to delete or modify a log file during the retention period.
 This will prevent an attacker from covering up or deleting their trails.

 - Because WORM doesn’t protect from tampering while on transit, I also enabled log file validation to create a cryptographic hash of every file which detects if the file was modified before reaching the bucket.